The Cost of Inflation: Mathematical Appendix

 matching the flexible-price expansion derived earlier.
-The same comparison logic as for $\omega_T$ applies: at early horizons, $\bar X_{i,T}\le X_T$ tends to damp the propagation contribution, while in the steady state $\bar X_{i,T}\to\widehat X$ and heterogeneous hazards generate a nondegenerate drift wedge, which adds dispersion in shares and can raise $\psi_T^{\mathrm{stick}}$ relative to $\psi_T^{\mathrm{flex}}$.
+The same comparison logic as for $\omega_T$ applies: at early horizons, $\overline{\mathcal X}_i^{(T)}\le \mathcal X_T$ tends to damp the propagation contribution, while in the steady state $\overline{\mathcal X}_i^{(T)}\to C_{\rm ub}\,\lambda_2(1+\pi-\lambda_2)^{-1}$ and heterogeneous hazards generate a nondegenerate drift wedge, which adds dispersion in shares and can raise $\psi_T^{\mathrm{stick}}$ relative to $\psi_T^{\mathrm{flex}}$.

+It remains to account for the margin the mean-price profile omits: with staggered resets the realised posted prices scatter around $\E[\bar p_i^{(T)}]$, and $\omega_T$ is a cross-sectional statistic of \emph{realised} prices.
+With reset times independent across firms, the law of large numbers across the cross-section gives the decomposition

+the second term the \emph{timing dispersion}: the variance of firm $i$'s accumulated vintage drift and transitory vintage draw around their $\mathcal V_i$-means.
+Its magnitude in gap units is $\Theta(\pi\,\mathrm{SD}(u))$: at early horizons ages are bounded by $T$, so it is $O(\pi T)$ and small exactly in the strong-hazard regime of the sufficient condition above; in the steady state it is $\Theta(\pi^{1/(\beta_g+1)})$, the same order as the drift wedge, and it enters the comparison with the same sign---it adds to the sticky gap and is absent from the flexible benchmark, whose vintage distribution is degenerate at $t=T$.
+The timing margin therefore reinforces the steady-state amplification and qualifies, without overturning, the early-horizon attenuation; notably it is present even under \emph{homogeneous} hazards, so the steady-state excess of $\omega_T^{\mathrm{stick}}$ over $\omega_T^{\mathrm{flex}}$ does not hinge on hazard heterogeneity.
+The same decomposition applies to the share vector underlying $\psi_T^{\mathrm{stick}}$, the variances entering at second order.

-\textit{Tail amplification.} Under the Pareto/power-law closure $p(d)\propto d^{-\alpha}$, heavier tails (smaller $\alpha$) increase the dispersion of $d^{\nu^2}$ and hence of $\delta_i=d_i^{\nu^2}-\E[d^{\nu^2}]$.
+Heavier tails amplify the wedge.
+Under the Pareto closure of Section~\ref{subsec:network_structure}, with power-law exponent $\alpha$ and density $p(d)\propto d^{-(1+\alpha)}$, smaller $\alpha$ increases the dispersion of $d^{\nu^2}$ and hence of the network exposure index.
 This increases the cross-sectional leverage of the $\delta_i$-driven terms above and therefore amplifies the steady-state excess distortion induced by heterogeneous hazards. \end{proof}